MysteryPancake/Houdini-Fun/README.md

 }
 ```

-The second was optimized for 2D only, similar to my 3D version except the cross products are replaced with `(y, -x)`.
+The second was optimized for 2D only, like my 3D version except the cross products are replaced with `(y, -x)`.

 ```js
 // 2D optimized version by Jake Rice